For the abacus seed dough:

 - Garnish with coriander leaves and serve immediately.

-* Once frozen, the abacus seeds can be transferred into a plastic bag and freeze up to at least a month.
-Cook frozen abacus seeds in boiling water in small batches (no need to thaw them).
+* Once frozen, the abacus seeds can be transferred into a plastic bag.
+They can be frozen up to at least a month.
+Cook frozen abacus seeds in boiling water before frying (no need to thaw).